Stop Loss Calculator

 The Welles Wilder ATR Stop Loss System

 The Average True Range (ATR) is the average of the True Range over a given period.
 It is a measure of volatility first introduced by J. Welles Wilder in his book, New Concepts in Technical Trading Systems.
 Wilder recommended a 14-day average of the True Range.
-(Periods ranging from 5 to 21 days have been recommended, depending on the nature of the security traded and the anticipated holding period.)
+(Periods ranging from 5 to 21 days or more have been recommended, depending on the nature of the security traded and the anticipated holding period.)
 According to Wilder, large ATR values tend to occur at market bottoms after a panic sell-off (volatility is high).
 Small Average True Range values tend to occur when volatility is low.
 An example would be during times of prolonged sideways movement (as when a market is topping out or undergoing consolidation).

 Stocks will sometimes gap up or down.
 A volatility formula based only on the high-low range would not accurately capture volatility when gaps occur.
 Wilder’s Average True Range can capture this “missing” volatility.
 The Average True Range measures how much fluctuation or “noise” there is in a trending stock’s behavior.
 If a person wants to place his stop loss outside this envelope of noise, then he will multiply the ATR by a factor greater than 1.
 For example, he may multiply the ATR by 1.5 and use the result to calculate his stop.
 This would help prevent getting stopped out prematurely and will also limit his risk in the trade.
 Some will prefer a stop that is a greater distance outside the noise envelope and multiply the ATR by a number greater than 1.5.
 However, there is another consideration.
 Expert traders prefer to limit risk to 1/3 their potential profit on a position.
 They will, therefore, use a multiplier that limits the risk accordingly.
 If doing so means they must use a multiple less than 1, then they might conclude that the risk of being stopped out by mere noise is too great and “walk away” from the trade.
 [Note: some trading strategies do allow ATR multiples of less than 1]